SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 or when they are passed to a function.
 Rather than making a copy, a reference to the same existing instance is used instead.

-..
-TODO: This enables you to have multiple variables and constants that all refer to the same one instance.

 Here's an example, using the ``VideoMode`` class defined above:

 .. testcode:: ClassesAndStructures